 Additionally, the previous three months of bank statements will be needed.
 Borrowers should also provide their (1) most recent quarterly 401K or IRA retirement statement.

 Keep in mind, lenders will normally only document the financial accounts needed for qualifying.
 Example: A buyer needs to show $80,000 in total for their down payment, closing costs and payment reserves.
-The buyer has multiple accounts, but one savings account alone has $150,000.
+The buyer has multiple accounts, but one money market account alone has $150,000.
 This single account is typically all that is needed to document as it shows more than enough liquid funds to qualify based on the program requirements.

 In addition to the items above, borrowers should also have a copy of their ID and/or passport.
 You should also provide your lender with your Realtor and Home Owners Insurance agent’s contact info as they will need to connect with them during the process.